 The best meetings have a clear, actionable, and attainable goal, and inspire the team to achieve that goal.

-When it comes to development, or life in general, I’ve found that time and time again there is a fundamental way of thinking that successful teams share.
+When it comes to development, or life in general, I’ve found that time and time again, there is a fundamental way of thinking that successful teams share.
 It manifests itself in every aspect of their life, and helps guide them towards being as productive as they can possibly be.
-When these people are in a meeting, it is always moving in positive direction.
+When these people are in a meeting, it is always moving in a positive direction.

 This fundamental way of thinking is exactly the same as what makes a successful meeting.
 Great programmers have clear, actionable, and attainable goals, and every task directly works to accomplish a goal.